sagemomoii/read-me-/README.md

-hi!! we are a sys / system so know this before interacting
+hi!! we are a new sys / system so know this before interacting

 <img width="498" height="44" alt="9682" src="https://github.com/user-attachments/assets/f5249e4a-1f30-450f-9a39-eed4c8275eed" />